Looking Back at How Our 2014 Predictions Turned Out

 8).
 Everything Dinosaur to Develop a New Dinosaur Workshop/Teaching Website

 In late August, this prediction came true when team members launched a special website dedicated to helping teachers, museums and educationalists to teach about dinosaurs, fossils and prehistoric life.
-The website went live on August 26th, just in time for the start of the autumn term and the major roll out of the new curriculum in England.
+The website went live on August 26th.
+In time for the start of the autumn term and the major roll out of the new curriculum in England.

 Dinosaur Workshops and Teaching about Dinosaurs in Schools